ExtrieveTechnologies/Mobile-Document-Scanning-SDK-ANDROID/README.md

 Access / Download
 --------
 You can use this SDK in any Android project simply by using Gradle :
+### Latest Release verion : 4.0.12
+*From v4 SDK will not support direct aar file linking - Use maven link instead*
 ```java
 //Add expack central repo in settings.gradle
 repositories {